-We believe that the exhibition industry has historically fared well during recessions, and we remain optimistic, though cannot guarantee, that our founding members and network affiliates will rebound and attendance figures will benefit from pent-up social demand as state and local restrictions or other social distancing orders subside and people seek togetherness with a return to normalcy.
-However, the ultimate significance of the COVID-19 Pandemic, including the extent of the adverse impact on our financial and operational results, will be dictated by the currently unknowable duration and the effect on the overall economy and the advertising market and of responsive governmental regulations, including state and local restrictions or other social distancing orders and resulting business closures which are recurring in certain areas and could recur on multiple occasions after the initial reopening causing subsequent closure periods.
-Our business also could be significantly affected should the disruptions caused by the COVID-19 Pandemic lead to changes in consumer behavior (such as what the movie audience's willingness to return to the movie theaters and the impacts of social distancing, facemask requirements and other measures on the movie going experience), which we believe will be temporary, or further reductions or impacts to the customary theatrical release window.
+We believe that the exhibition industry has historically fared well during periods of economic stress, and we remain optimistic, though cannot guarantee, that our founding members and network affiliates will rebound and attendance figures will benefit from pent-up social demand as state and local restrictions or other social distancing orders subside and people seek togetherness with a return to normalcy.
+However, the ultimate significance of the COVID-19 Pandemic, including the extent of the adverse impact on our financial and operational results, will be dictated by the currently unknowable duration of the pandemic, the effect of the pandemic on the overall economy and the advertising market and responsive governmental regulations, including mandated business closures which could recur after the initial reopening causing subsequent closure periods, social distancing guidelines, theater capacity restrictions, shifting movie slates, voluntary theater closures and the level of theater attendance.
+Our business also could be significantly affected should the disruptions caused by the COVID-19 Pandemic lead to changes in consumer behavior (such as the movie audience's willingness to return to the movie theaters and the impacts of social distancing, facemask requirements and other measures on the movie going experience), or further reductions or impacts to the customary theatrical release window.
 The COVID-19 Pandemic also makes it more challenging for management to estimate the future performance of our business, particularly over the near to medium term.
 We are monitoring the rapidly evolving situation and its potential impacts on our financial position, results of operations, liquidity and cash flows.